 Written Goals = Focus

-When we review our written goals, we become more and more focused.
+When we review our written goals, we become more and more focused as real estate entrepreneurs.
 In regards to regularly reviewing our written goals, Michael Bishop quoted Napoleon Hill saying “repetition puts thoughts into your subconscious mind, and your subconscious mind has power to transmute desire into its physical equivalent.”
-Similarly, Nathan Nuckols said “what you [focus on] daily will eventually come to fruition.”
+Similarly, Nathan Nuckols said, “what you [focus on] daily will eventually come to fruition.”

 There is a caveat, however, to focusing on your written goals.
-Curtis Danskin gave a warning, saying “if you fail to understand that goals are meant to morph and grow and change, you will surely experience disappointment.
+Curtis Danskin gave a warning, saying “if you fail to understand that real estate investing goals are meant to morph and grow and change, you will surely experience disappointment.
 Goals are guides, a roadway with unexpected twists and turns, so keep up on them.”
 In other words, focus on your goals as a real estate entrepreneur, but don’t become so focused that you pigeonhole yourself.
 Which leads us to the second benefit of written goal setting, which is that it allows us to take the right action steps towards achieving our desired outcome.

 Written Goals = Right Action

-Someone else who doesn’t right down their goals, but thinks they are very important is Eric Kottner.
-He said “as someone who doesn’t write down their goals, I have a lot of open time not know what to work on and [I] just wing it.”
-That is why we need to go a step further than just writing down our goals and regularly focusing on them.
+Someone else who doesn’t write down their goals, but thinks they are very important is Eric Kottner.
+He said, “as someone who doesn’t write down their real estate investing goals, I have a lot of open time not know what to work on and [I] just wing it.”
+That is why we, as real estate entrepreneurs, need to go a step further than just writing down our goals and regularly focusing on them.
 We need to also create a plan of action for how we will achieve them.

 This includes determining the higher dollar tasks that make the biggest impact on our businesses.
-Micki McNie said “if I don’t have my goals written out along with specific action steps, I get stuck working on low dollar activities or distracted by shiny objections.”
+Micki McNie said, “if I don’t have my investment goals written out along with specific action steps, I get stuck working on low dollar activities or distracted by shiny objections.”

 What do you think?
 Comment below: Why do you think it is important to have written investment goals as a real estate entrepreneur?